-You can get further advice on trees and related matters from our Senior Arboricultural Officer, Steve Dores (s.dores@sstaffs.gov.uk or (01902) 696422).
+You can get further advice on trees and related matters from our Senior Arboricultural Officer, Gavin Pearce (trees@sstaffs.gov.uk)

 Checklist

 - 1. Householder application for planning permission for works; or - 2.
 Extension to a dwelling, including demolition within a conservation area; or - 3.
 Extension to a dwelling and listed building consent.